keichan34/exfile-b2/README.md

 A [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) adapter for [Exfile](https://github.com/keichan34/exfile).

+ExfileB2 uses a local file-based cache to speed up file accesses and reduce bandwidth needs especially when doing processing.
+The default maximum is 100 MB, you can configure this to any amount you need.

 The B2 client is currently built in to this package.
 There are plans to break it out as its own package in the near future.
 Stay tuned.